 The more simple and gentle movements of the qigong exercises, besides being an excellent holistic practice by themselves, also build the foundation for good tai chi chuan.
 These single, repetitive movements are much easier to learn, encouraging the swift development of unity and fluidity in the body.
 To assist us in that effort it is very important to work on also quieting the mind so that it can notice what the body is doing and feeling, uniting body and mind together.
 Calmness, awareness, posture, balance, integrity, coordination, stability, relaxation and expansion are all developed within these exercises.

 Qigong is a low impact physical workout, which can be adjusted to suit anyone of any age in any condition of health.
-In class we are going to work on developing our posture, aligning our body in such a way that our own structure supports us more efficiently using the least amount of muscular “tension”.
-We’re not talking about effort here, when done correctly qigong will activate every muscle bone and joint in the body, what we do want to emphasize is learning to move in a relaxed way.
+In class we work on developing our posture, aligning our body in such a way that our own structure supports us more efficiently using the least amount of muscular “tension”.
+We’re not talking about effort here; when done correctly qigong will activate every muscle bone and joint in the body.
+What we do want to emphasize is learning to move in a relaxed way.
 When we relax, this opens up the blood vessels and energy channels, lubricating tissues and bringing nourishment to every fiber and cell of the body.
 When we are tense that constricts the pathways so that blood and qi gets trapped and cannot flow freely.
-There is a key though, as we relax we must also expand.
+There is a key though; as we relax we must also expand.
 Expanding also helps to release the energy.
 The analogy of wringing a wet towel helps to represent this concept.
-To wring out the towel you need to give it a twist but what really makes the water come out is when you at the same time give it a stretch.
-It somehow works in the body too, as we relax and expand the energy flows through.
+To wring out the towel you need to give it a twist but what really makes the water come out is when at the same time you give it a stretch.
+It works in the body too, as we relax and expand the energy flows through.